MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/realtime-communication/message-channels.md

 Channel messaging enables code in different browsing contexts to communicate directly via ports, regardless of source domain, in a way designed to avoid cross-site scripting attacks.
 After the ports are created, the endpoints communicate by using a combination of the [`postMessage`](https://msdn.microsoft.com/library/jj160614.aspx) method and the [`onmessage`](http://go.microsoft.com/fwlink/p/?LinkID=128221) event.

+> [!NOTE]
-> NOTE: Based on the [HTML5 Web Messaging](https://html.spec.whatwg.org/multipage/comms.html#channel-messaging) standard, Message Channels are supported in Microsoft Edge build 10240+.
+> Based on the [HTML5 Web Messaging](https://html.spec.whatwg.org/multipage/comms.html#channel-messaging) standard, Message Channels are supported in Microsoft Edge build 10240+.

 [MessageChannel()](https://msdn.microsoft.com/library/hh772432.aspx) creates a connection (two "entangled" ports) to enable independent pieces of code (running in different browsing contexts) to communicate directly.
 Communication channels are implemented as two-ways pipes, with a port at each end.
 Messages sent in one port are delivered at the other port, and vice-versa.
 Messages are delivered as DOM events, without interrupting or blocking running tasks.